 - 1 crushed garlic clove

-Grate or chop your onion, crush garlic and chop the 2 stalks of celery as small as you can.
+Grate or chop your onion, crush the garlic and chop the celery as small as you can.

 Chop your chicken breasts and leave to one side.

-spray a saucepan with some olive oil or frylight and add the onion, garlic and celery cooking for a couple of mins until it has softened
+Spray a saucepan with some olive oil or Frylight and add the onion, garlic and celery, cooking for a couple of minutes until softened.

-Add in the chopped chicken and cook for around 10 mins
+Add in the chopped chicken and cook for another 10 minutes.

-Put in the heaped tablespoon of flour and stir. slowly add your hot pint of stock adding it bit by bit, while you stir.
-Until the mixture looks thick with no lumps…
+Put in a heaped tablespoon of flour and stir.
+Slowly add your pint of hot stock bit by bit as you stir until the mixture looks thick with no lumps.

-This curry is quite mild so if you like yours a bit hot, serve the kids first and add some extra curry powder tasting as you go.
+This curry is quite mild so if you like yours a bit hotter, serve the kids first then add in some extra curry powder, tasting as you go.

 If you like this recipe you will love my new cookbook!

 “One Yummy Mummy: Family Food Made Easy” has 105 tried and tested family favourite recipes.
 A cookbook made to be used, not to sit on the shelf and look pretty!